 Swollen gallbladder: The doctor may find that the gallbladder is enlarged.
-The doctor can sometimes feel this and see it on imaging studies.
+The doctor can sometimes feel this and see it on imaging tests (described below).

-Blood clots: Sometimes blood clots form in the veins of the legs, leading to swelling.
-These clots can sometimes travel to the lungs and cause breathing problems.
+Blood clots: Sometimes blood clots form in a vein of the leg, leading to pain, swelling, and warmth in the leg.
+These clots can sometimes travel to the lungs and cause breathing problems and chest pain.
 But having a blood clot does not usually mean that you have cancer.
 Most blood clots are caused by other things.